Mattynb/PhaseA_CV_NanoBioLab/readme.md

 For more details, refer to the individual code files and their respective functions.

-Contributing
+### Contributing
 If you'd like to contribute to this project, please follow these guidelines:

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-Make your changes.
+3. Make your changes.
-Test your changes thoroughly.
+4. Test your changes thoroughly.
-Create a pull request.
+5.Create a pull request.

-License
+### License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
+### Contact
-If you have any questions or need assistance, feel free to contact the project maintainers:
+If you have any questions or need assistance, feel free to contact me:

-Your Name your.email@example.com
+Matheus Berbet - matheus.berbet001@umb.edu

-We hope you find this toolkit useful for your image processing needs!
+We hope you find this repository useful for your image processing needs!

-less
-Copy co